-- 52% of learning happens through remote instruction.
+- 52% learning growth occurs through remote instruction.
 (This is entirely assumed.)

-- 0% of learning happens through remote instruction.
+- No growth or loss occurs through remote instruction.
 (Again, assumed.)

-- Literally no instruction occurs.
+- No instruction occurs.
 (Which did not happen in the United States.)

 Therefore, using NWEA’s own data, we can make a prediction of how much learning was “lost.”
 If we assume that somewhere between 52% and 100% “learning occurred”, then test scores dropped somewhere between 0 and 5 points, or 2% on the RIT scale.
 A RIT score is determined by adaptive learning software, equating to when a student is marking 50% of their answers correctly.
 In other words, this score difference is the equivalent of a few missed questions.
 This is similar to the findings presented by Illuminate Education on MAP scores.

 Similar data is referenced in Annenberg Institute at Brown University’s “Projecting the potential impacts of COVID-19 school closures on academic achievement,” which is co-authored by NWEA.
 Researchers used models of natural disasters, forced school closings, traditional online schooling, and “summer slide” analytics to predict the amount of learning loss due to COVID-19.
 Namely, they rest their analytics on MAP growth data, which can be found in “The COVID-19 slide: What summer learning loss can tell us about the potential impact of school closures on student academic achievement.”